vijaykrishnavanshi/print-pdf/README.md

-# Takes a screenshot of the given page
+# Print PDF of the given page

-A simple web service that takes screenshot of the given URL.
+A simple web service that prints pdf of the given URL.

 Run with `docker run -p 8080:8080 gcr.io/as-a-service-dev/screenshot`